AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Introduced the [!UICONTROL None] option in card, column, and insights view to sort assets in the order they are stored in the JCR node (NPR-36356).

 * An option is added to add the email ID in lowercase in API response from Adobe Experience Manager (CQ-4317704).

-* When browsing assets in Column view, a visual indicator displays the approved or rejected status of each asset (CQ-4316924).

-* When browsing assets in Column view, a visual indicator displays for expired assets (CQ-4316923).

 #### Accessibility enhancements in Assets {#assets-accessibility-6590}